nicolasjusten95/chat-app/README.md

 - **Realtime Messaging:** Experience seamless, real-time messaging with instant message delivery.
 - **Individual Messaging:** Send private messages to other users.
-- **Group Messaging:** Create groups to communicate with more than one user.
+- **Group Messaging:** Create and edit groups to communicate with more than one user.
 - **Login And Signup:** Securely access the application with a login and signup system.

 ## Technologies